-In the Netherlands, au pairs are not permitted to work more than 30 hours per week, and at least 2 days off per week.
-Aside from these two days, they also are entitled to two weeks paid holiday.
+In the Netherlands, au pairs are not permitted to work more than 30 hours per week and should have at least 2 days off per week.
+Aside from these two days, they also are entitled to two weeks of paid holiday.

 Does the au pair need to take a language course?

 Au pairs in the Netherlands are entitled to attend a language course.
 The host family should help the au pair in finding suitable offers within their area, and contribute 320 euros per year to the language course.